 - The included guide doesn’t offer much information

-The iTwo is certainly not your high-end podcast studio equipment.
-However, it’s still potent enough for churning out good quality audio recordings, which shall satisfy the majority of home or beginner users.
+The iTwo is undoubtedly not your high-end podcast studio equipment.
+However, it’s still potent enough for churning out good quality audio recordings, which shall satisfy most home or beginner users.
 By the way, if you do not have recording equipment currently, you can buy the PreSonus’ iTwo Studio pack that comprises a microphone, a pair of headphones, and an XLR cable.

 When searching for the right audio interface, you will quickly find that they vary widely in price and functionality.
 The first thing you must consider – your podcast budget.
 These can range in price from $100 – $2,500.
 The right audio interface for you will depend on your budget restrictions and how much you can spend on this podcast technology.
-Keep in mind, however, that purchasing one in the affordable lower price range will leave you with less options in your selection.
+However, keep in mind that purchasing one in the affordable lower price range will leave you with fewer options in your selection.

 Mic Inputs Required

 The next consideration is the number of mic inputs on the audio interface.
 The mic inputs are the part of the device that connects the analog microphone to the computer.
 This gives your sound a crisp and clear sound through your audio recording software.
 When purchasing, how many mic inputs are needed.
-The number of mics you need will depend on whether you are doing a solo podcast vocals or whether you have other people on the show with you.
-If you are doing a podcast vocals with someone, or have guests joining you for interviews or discussions, you will need additional microphones.
+The number of mics you need will depend on whether you are doing solo podcast vocals or having other people on the show with you.
+If you are doing podcast vocals with someone or have guests joining you for interviews or discussions, you will need additional microphones.
 Ideally, each podcast participant should have one microphone and one input in the audio interface, so be mindful of this.
-You should also be aware that there are line-in inputs that can be used for instruments used by podcasters who are creating their own audio recorded on the podcast.
+You should also be aware that line-in inputs can be used for instruments used by podcasters creating their audio recorded on the podcast.

 Audio Phantom Power